mwambajoakim/alx-low_level_programming/README.md

 ## 0x0F-function_pointers
 Pointers are used to point to addresses of other variables but they can also be used to point to other functions and return their result.

+## 0x10-variadic_functions
+Variadic functions are functions that take a variable number of arguments.